openshift-labs/cloud-native-guides/wildfly-swarm.md

 ## Enterprise Microservices with WildFly Swarm
 {:.no_toc}

-In this lab you will learn about building microservices using a subset of Java EE technologies which are driven via the MicroProfile standard.
-Furthermore you will create a microservice called Inventory using WildFly Swarm to expose a REST API for checking product inventory status:
+In this lab you will learn about building microservices using WildFly Swarm.

 #### What is WildFly Swarm?